acidburnmonkey/Rname/README.md

 # Jname
-Simple file rename utility written in Java, it will only rename files and not directories for now WIP.
+Simple file rename utility written in Java. <br>
+Rather than using the move command and having to re type the path twice Jname renames the file or directory at its current path.

 ## Usage